dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 ### What is Dialtone?

-Dialtone is a design system by Dialpad comprised of CSS components, [Vue components](https://vue.dialpad.design/), utility classes, visual assets, documentation and examples which strives to:
+Dialtone is a design system by Dialpad comprised of CSS components, [Vue components](https://dialtone.dialpad.com/vue), utility classes, visual assets, documentation and examples which strives to:

 - Create a consistent design language between all Dialpad products.
 - Create a suite of well-documented, flexible and intuitive UI components that are easy for designers, developers and users to use.
 - Document and promote accessible development and design across Dialpad.

-Though part of the design system, Dialtone's Vue components are distributed as a separate package and therefore have their own [repository](https://github.com/dialpad/dialtone-vue) and contribution guidelines.

 ### What is a contribution?